stefanwalther/sense-go/docs/tasks-git.md

-> Several tasks for working with git
+> Several convenience tasks for working with git

 **`gulp git:add`**
 * Add all files not staged for commit